bonitasoft/bonita-labs-doc/md/architecture.md

 ### _BICI Configuration_ Living Application

-This Living Application is used to configure the processes.
+This Living Application is used to configure the processes and verify that data are up to date in the BICI storage.

 ### _BICI Operation Management_ Living Application

-This Living Application is used to display case execution information and predictions to the Operation Managers.
+This Living Application is used to:
+* Display case execution information and predictions to the Operation Managers.
+* Provide analytics on executed cases.